suny-downstate-medical-center/netpyne/doc/source/overview.rst

 	* Cell property rules
 	* Connectivity rules
 	* Simulation configuration
-* Support for normalized cortical depth (yfrac) dependence of cell density and connectivity.
+* Support for normalized cortical depth dependence of cell density and connectivity.
 * Easy specification, importing and swapping of cell models (eg. point neuron vs multicompartment)
 * Support for hybrid networks eg. combining point and multicompartment neurons.
 * Multiple connectivity functions (eg. full, random, probabilistic) with optional parameters (eg. delay range)
-* Support for user-defined connectivity functions.
+* Support for position and distance dependence of connectivity parameters (eg. probability decaying with distance)
+* Support for STDP plasticity
 * Populations, cell properties and connectivity rules can include reference to annotations (eg. for provenance).
 * NEURON-independent instantiation of network (all cells, connections, ...) using Python objects and containers.
 * NEURON-specific instantiation of network ready for simulation.
 * Enables sharing of Python-based network objects, which can then be instantiated and simulated in NEURON.
 * Easy MPI parallel simulation of network, including cell distribution across nodes and gathering of data from all nodes.
-* Analysis and visualization of network (eg. connectivity matrix) and simulation output (eg. voltage traces, raster plot)
+* Analysis and visualization of network (eg. connectivity matrix, 2D cell map) and simulation output (eg. voltage traces, raster plot)
-* Data exporting/sharing to several formats (pickle, Matlab, JSON, HDF5, NeuroML) of the following:
+* Data saving to several formats (pickle, Matlab, JSON, HDF5) and exporting/importing to/from NeuroML of the following:
 	* Parameters/specifications
 	* Instantiated networks
 	* Simulation results